-Some Advantages of Keeping a Bitcoin Mining Rig in a Colocation Center
+Some Advantages of Keeping a Rig in a Bitcoin Mining Colocation Center

 You may be reading this because you have made a start with mining bitcoin and other crypto currencies successfully.
 Possibly you find your local line speed insufficient.

-You may have experienced a severe income contraction when your power utility went down in a storm, and realized you need to ramp up to a rented space with reliable power and cooling you could never achieve yourself.
+You may have experienced a severe income contraction when your power utility went down in a storm and realized you need to ramp up to a rented space with reliable power and cooling you could never achieve yourself.

-Some Considerations Regarding Center Facilities
+Some Considerations Regarding Bitcoin Mining Colocation Facilities

 - A Tier 1 center does not have any redundant capacity components